RoelZ/Vue-Mastery-Vue-3/README.md

 ![Vue UI Plugins](https://firebasestorage.googleapis.com/v0/b/vue-mastery.appspot.com/o/flamelink%2Fmedia%2F4.opt.1601414892137.jpg?alt=media&token=80124d71-2f35-4ff6-a4b0-dfbc47d2848c)

-We won’t be installing this plugin, but if you’re interested in learning about this component design framework, we have an entire [Vuetify course](https://www.vuemastery.com/courses/beautify-with-vuetify/getting-started-with-vuetify).
+We won’t be installing this plugin, but if you’re interested in learning about this component design framework, Vue Mastery has an entire [Vuetify course](https://www.vuemastery.com/courses/beautify-with-vuetify/getting-started-with-vuetify).

 Additionally, we can view all of the dependencies our project is using and add new dependencies from the UI.
 The UI also has a tab for us to configure the project globally and configure ES-Lint rules and more.